 Developers that don’t want to build a custom configuration can also opt for a defined, standard configuration contains more than 60 StyleLint rules.
 StyleLint is also very flexible, and it can be augmented by other plugins while also being capable of being used in three forms: as a Node.js module, as a PostCSS plugin, or as a command-line tool.

 A code style linter, just like JSCS, StandardJS is slightly more complex than its counterpart.
 StandardJS is an excellent choice for you if you don’t want to spend time behind configuration.

 StandardJS follows a few outlined formatting rules.
 Its main function is that it keeps your coding workflow free of distractions.
 If you don’t want to have a custom configuration and are looking to introduce a consistent coding style, StandardJS is the tool to go with for you.

 Hitting the “Clean” button fixes the syntax errors and also tidies up the format.
 However, it leaves the warnings as they were to let you solve them any way that you want.
 And while you don’t have the luxury to choose the rules that you want to test for, the three file types have certain settings that let you control the format of the cleaned output.

 How Uplers Can Help You

 Linting software is a necessary web development tool in the arsenal of front-end developers to catch problems early on during the development phase.
 However, it only sees as many errors as the rules the front-end developers are knowledgeable of.
 If you want to catch bugs more effectively, you need front-end developers with comprehensive knowledge of linting tools.

-Uplers is a global digital performance marketing agency that helps you outsource your front-end development needs to its erudite front-end development team.
+Uplers is a global digital performance marketing agency that helps you hire erudite front-end developers.
 With Uplers, you can be certain of comprehensive expertise in front-end tools for web development and can rest assured of the quality of your code.